5 Days In Molokai

 Father Damien Grave site - Kalaupapa Molokai Hawaii

 As far as scenic views are concerned, the viewpoint in Kalawao is one of the best in Hawaii (and maybe even the world).
 From here, you can get a good sense of the sheer size of Molokai’s Pali Coast and only imagine what it was like for terrified patients landing here in rough waters.
-This rugged coastline is only accessible by boat, and I’m told hides incredible camping spots that only locals know about!
+This rugged coastline is only accessible by boat, and I’m told it hides incredible camping spots that only locals know about!

 View of Pali Cliffs from Kalaupapa - Molokai Hawaii